peermusic/music-player/README.md

     // "progress" is a float with the current time (in seconds) })

-// Set the files for the engine.
+// Overwrite the internal files with files you want the engine to play
 // Call this when you are done with adding event listeners engine.setFiles(files)